InDiD: Instant Disorder Detection via Representation Learning: Introduction

 The challenge is that principled criteria related to the change detection delay and the number of false alarms are cumbersome to compute and differentiate (we discuss this point in the section \ref{sec:methods}).
 Thus, it is impossible to include them in a representation learning framework to train million-parameters neural networks.
 Another natural desire from the CPD model is to work in an online mode, as it is the most reasonable and applicable for real-world problems~\cite{xu2019temporal}.

 Some natural ad-hoc approaches can deal with simple CPD problems~\cite{aminikhanghahi2017survey}.
 However, they perform poorly on complex semi-structured data or are restricted while working in online regimes requiring careful hyperparameter selection ~\cite{van2020evaluation}.
-Other advanced methods suitable for the processing of complex data often don't consider the principled specifics of the CPD problem while training the model and can have significant detection delays and frequent false alarms as a result~\cite{deldari2021tscp2}.
+Other advanced methods suitable for processing complex data often do not consider the principled specifics of the CPD problem while training the model and can have significant detection delays and frequent false alarms~\cite{deldari2021tscp2}.

-So, we need a framework based on representation learning to fit industrial and scientific needs that complies with the theory related to change point detection~\cite{truong2020selective}.
+So, we need a framework based on representation learning to fit industrial and scientific needs that comply with the theory related to change point detection~\cite{truong2020selective}.
 We expect such an approach to provide a high-quality solution for the CPD problem with semi-structured data, advancing both understanding principles of representation learning for disorder detection and improving deep learning model quality in this area.